myblag/myblag.github.io/_posts/2016-01-16-My-first-TEDx-experience.md

 On the 16th I attended my first conference, TEDxHansraj.
 Wait let me start from the beginning.
 I stumbled upon the event on the last day of registration, I didn't think twice about it and I just registered.
 A day later I got a mail saying that I got selected and that I needed to pay to attend(Nothing too big, it was just 1000₹).
 I don't have a card or PayPal yet, so I chose to pay at their dropoff location.

 I gave the guy who's contact details were on the email a call and he told me to meet him at the drop off location(the Green Park metro station)  .
-It was a pretty shady exchange of cash, he got off the metro wearing a hoodie and he asked if I was the guy, I gave him my name and the cash and both of us __parted our ways__.
+It was a pretty shady exchange of cash, he got off the metro wearing a hoodie and he asked if I was the guy, I gave him my name and the cash and both of us parted our ways.
 On my ride back a lot of things flew through my head because I didn't get any bill stating that I've paid and the only exchange of words that I had with him were:

 >him: You the guy?